Quantitative Darboux theorems in contact geometry: A quantitative Darboux theorem in any dimension

 The previous two propositions will guaranty that the pull back of the contact structure on $\C(r)$ via $E$ will be standard, that is embed in the standard contact structure on $\R^{2n+1}$, thus completing Step II.
 So we are left to complete Step III by estimating the size of a geodesic ball that can be embedded in such a cylinder.
 We can make such an estimate in a more general context that does not involve anything from the special geometry of compatible metrics except that the Reeb field is geodesic.

-\begin{proposition} Let $(M, g)$ be a complete Riemannian manifold whose sectional curvature is bounded above by $K$.
+\begin{proposition}[proved in Section~\ref{sec:cyl2ball}] Let $(M, g)$ be a complete Riemannian manifold whose sectional curvature is bounded above by $K$.
 Let $X$ be a unit norm geodesic vector field on $M$ and $p$ a point in $M$.
 Consider the disk